 6. Summary

 The following are general observations regarding conservation potential for each of the stream corridors in this study.
-The stream distance and property ownership information cited is from (Morton et al. 2015).
+The stream distance and property ownership information cited is from Morton et al. 2015.
 For more details on land ownership and watershed-specific conservation opportunities, see the Mountains to Sea report.

 6.1 General Recommendations by Stream Corridor